gammu/gammu/docs/manual/smsd/config.rst

     The process has available lot of information about received message in environment, check :ref:`smsd_run` for more details.

+.. config:option:: RunOnFailure

+    Executes a program on failure.

+    This can be used to proactively react on some failures or to interactively detect failure of sending message.

+    The program will receive optional parameter, which can currently be either ``INIT`` (meaning failure during phone initialization) or message ID, which would indicate error while sending the message.

 .. config:option:: IncludeNumbersFile

     File with list of numbers which are accepted by SMSD.
 The file contains one